blindsidenetworks/scalelite/README.md

 `systemctl restart scalelite.target`

+note: If the `SCALELITE_TAG` is set to v1, the latest release in v1 series will be taken.
+You can also choose the specific version by specifying the version number as`SCALELITE_TAG=v1.1.7`, which would be the recommended way.
+All the details regarding each versions can be found at `https://github.com/blindsidenetworks/scalelite/releases`.
+Some versions might require setting certain environment variables or migrations to be run.

 To confirm that you have the latest version, enter `http(s)://<scalelite-hostname>/bigbluebutton/api` in your browser and confirm that the value inside the `<build><\build>` tag is equal to the new version.

 ## Administration